The Aesthetic Realism Teaching Method

 - Physical Education [& Special Education]

 In The Right of Aesthetic Realism to Be Known teachers have steadily published powerful articles about the success of this method in classrooms, K-12, describing at the time it happened how the Aesthetic Realism Teaching Method works.
-In every issue a vital commentary by the Chairman of Education of the Aesthetic Realism Foundation, Ellen Reiss, explains the basis of this method and how real children, like those you may teach, can learn as has never been possible before.
+In every issue a vital commentary by the Chair of Education of the Aesthetic Realism Foundation, Ellen Reiss, explains the basis of this method and how real children, like those you may teach, can learn as has never been possible before.
 For these issues, click here.

 And we want especially to call your attention to the groundbreaking lecture by Eli Siegel “Educational Method Is Poetic”, serialized in 10 issues of The Right of Aesthetic Realism to Be Known.
 In these issues, #1448–1457, you can read, together with this lecture, historic commentaries by Ellen Reiss and articles by New York City teachers telling of their own classrooms, students, and lessons.